Rehabilitation case managers

 - Providing suitable employment

-Scheme e-guidance designed for rehabilitation case managers is:
+Training for rehabilitation case managers

 We provide scheme guidance to help you understand and apply the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).